jadx2/concert_capstone/README.md

 ![screenshot](./assets/images/screenshot.png)

-This project was build following [Cindy Shin's design.](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+For this project SASS was used as the preprocessor to implement a modular workflow in the styling.

 ## Built With